 - Dr Jorge Amich

 Fungal pathogen metabolism; re-engineering sulphur metabolism

 MFIG in the Scientific Community:

-Dr Margherita Bertuzzi wins best oral presentation prize at BSMM 2017.
+Dr Margherita Bertuzzi wins best oral presentation prize at BSMM 2017 in Birmingham.
 Sergio Velasques also gave a talk.

 Drs Margherita Bertuzzi and Elaine Bignell are awarded an MRC Discovery Award in Single Cell Analysis to study the antifungal potency of the airway epithelium in health and disease.